Classification, the Perceptron, and Logistic Regression

 The Perceptron: The First Idea That Works

 The perceptron, proposed by Rosenblatt (1958) in the 1950s, was once thought to be a rough mathematical model of how individual neurons in the brain process information.
-It is rarely used in practice today (we will see why shortly), but it is so simple and so geometrically clean that it remains a perfect place to build intuition for how classification algorithms work.
+It is rarely used in practice today (we will see why shortly), but it is so simple and so geometrically clean that it remains a perfect place to build intuition for how classification algorithms draw their boundaries.

 The Hypothesis